-PCT is also planning to expand production capabilities into Asia and Europe and is currently performing site selection activities in Europe and negotiating joint ventures with counterparties in South Korea and Japan for in-country production and sales.
+On October 20, 2022, the Company executed a Joint Venture Agreement with SK geo centric Co., Ltd., to develop a UPR purification facility in Ulsan, South Korea.
+The parties will each hold an equal stake in the joint venture with completion of construction activities currently expected in 2025.
+PCT is also planning to expand its production capabilities into Asia and Europe and is currently performing site selection activities in Europe and negotiating joint ventures with counterparties in Japan for in-country production and sales.